 Get an organizational system

-Unless you are an extreme minimalist and a 100% paperless household, you accumulate random things at your home office workspace, such as documents, envelopes, pens, etc.
+Unless you are an extreme minimalist and a 100% paperless household, you accumulate random things at your home office workspace, such as documents, envelopes, pens, etc. Carve out time in your time planning app to organize your workspace.

 It’s best to come up with a storage space of some kind that would allow you to store those things and keep them in order easily.